gorkaMaksymilian/FinancesServer/README.md

 To-do list:
 * Support for weekly payments (like bi-weekly salary payments)
-* Support for monthly elecriticy bills payment
+* Support for monthly elecriticy bills payment (Just add category and write some code in GetFormatedDataService)
+* Write some tests

 ## Status